Jefry Rodríguez: Washington Nationals

 Rodríguez grew up in the Dominican Republic playing shortstop, but he became a pitcher at age 18, shortly before the Nationals signed him in 2012.
 He began his professional career in 2012 with 10 games for the Dominican Summer League Nationals in the rookie-league-level Dominican Summer League, starting nine of them and posting a record of 0–2 and an earned run average (ERA) of 2.93 with 35 strikeouts and 33 walks in 43 innings pitched.

 Rodríguez spent 2013 in the rookie-league-level Gulf Coast League with the Gulf Coast League Nationals, who that year finished their regular season with a record of 49-9, giving them the highest winning percentage (.845) for a full regular season ever achieved by a minor-league baseball team based in the United States.
 The team then won all three of its playoff games, defeating the Gulf Coast League Pirates in a single-game semifinal playoff and sweeping the Gulf Coast League Red Sox in the best-of-three league championship series, to become the 2013 Gulf Coast League champions.
 During the season, Rodríguez made 12 appearances, all starts, and went 3–0 with an ERA of 2.45, 43 strikeouts, and 20 walks in 47 2/3 innings of work.

-Rodríguez began the 2014 season with a promotion to the Hagerstown Suns in the Class A South Atlantic League.
+Rodríguez began the 2014 season with a promotion to the Hagerstown Suns in the Single-A South Atlantic League.
 He appeared in four games for the Suns, starting all four of them, and posted an ERA of 6.88 and a record of 0–2 with 11 strikeouts and five walks in 17 innings.
-Demoted to play for the Auburn Doubledays in the Class A-Short Season New York-Penn League in mid-June, Rodríguez had more success at the lower level, going 1–0 with an ERA of 2.76 in three games, all of which he started, with nine strikeouts and four walks over the 17 1/3 innings he pitched.
+Demoted to play for the Auburn Doubledays in the Low-A New York-Penn League in mid-June, Rodríguez had more success at the lower level, going 1–0 with an ERA of 2.76 in three games, all of which he started, with nine strikeouts and four walks over the 17 1/3 innings he pitched.
 Overall, he went 1–2 in seven games in 2014, with an ERA of 4.86, 20 walks, and nine strikeouts over 33 1/3 innings.